wuchalejs/wuchale/README.md

 No extra imports or annotations. `wuchale` extracts and compiles everything automatically.
 In the spirit of Svelte itself.

+> They say "i18n is too costly to add later"

+✨ **Not anymore**. wuchale brings i18n to existing Svelte projects — the UX-first way.

 ### 🧠 Compiler-Powered

 Built on the Svelte compiler and powered by AST